atombrenner/text-table/README.md

 # @atombrenner/text-table

-format data arrays as text tables for display with monospaced fonts
+Create text tables for display with monospaced fonts from data arrays with sensible defaults:

-also simple number formatting
+- minimal bordering
+- autodetect column type (string or number)
+- right align number columns
+- optional header with column names

+For more advanced use cases you can

+- provide your own formatting function per column
+- specify a max or fixed width per column
+- specify alignment per column
+- display a footer
+- add borders
+- provide your own bordering theme

+This package has zero dependencies.

 ## Usage